kj800x/localproxy/localproxy-server/README.md

 ### `POST`

-Post requests will install a proxy app.
-Note that this will overwrite any other apps.
+Post requests will install/update a proxy app.
+This will overwrite any existing app with the same `id`.

 Request Body: `InstallRequest`
 Response: empty